 Price

-Civil engineering firm with 12-year municipal on-call contract, three licensed PEs, GIS database covering three counties, and revenue diversified across transportation, utilities, and stormwater sectors.
+Civil engineering firm, Mountain West.
+12-year municipal on-call contract, three licensed PEs, GIS database covering three counties, revenue diversified across transportation, utilities, and stormwater.

 $950K